jaySiddhapura-eng/Angular-Testing/README.md

 ## Test File and Code

-1. Each angular app component has its own test file, which is being used to write the test code of that particular component
+1. Each angular app component has its own test file, which is being used to write the test code of that particular component [ represent in orange rectangle ]

 2. The test file per component is created by the angular CLI, while creating the component.
 It should have extension of ```.spec.ts```

    ![testLoc](assets/testingLocation.png)

 3. To run the test from angular CLI, execute the command ```ng test``` from the project directory

+4. Upon ```ng test``` command execution, karma test runner, scan all the component for ```spec.ts``` files, and execute them after creating all the testing environment

 ## Suits[ describe( ) ]  and it( ) function